FishtechCSOC/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have made corresponding changes to the documentation. (if applicable)
 - [ ] I have resolved all of the outstanding issues and PR checks (if applicable)

-### 🛠 What are you changing?
+## 🛠 What are you changing?
-###    What's the context for the changes?
+> What's the context for the changes?
 Are there any

 `comment here`

-### 🧠 What is the reasoning for the change?
+## 🧠 What is the reasoning for the change?
-###    Why did you choose to make these changes?
+> Why did you choose to make these changes?

 `comment here`

-### 🧪 Does this PR introduce a breaking change?
-(What changes might users need to make in their application due to this PR?)
+## 🧪 Does this PR introduce a breaking change?
-###    How do you know the changes are safe to ship to production?
+> What changes might users need to make in their application due to this PR?

 `comment here`

-### ✨ Additional information and comments:
+## ✨ Additional information and comments:

 `comment here`